 After leaving The Plant in 2008, John built a mixing and mastering studio in his home.
 In this studio, he continues to work on projects for Joe Satriani, Sammy Hagar, Paul Gilbert, PJ Harvey, Chickenfoot, Kevin Gilbert, the Neville Brothers, the Funky Meters, and jazz guitarist George Cole and many others.

 In 2016 John began work on his YouTube channel entitled “OneMic, the minimalist recording series.”
 In this series of eleven videos, John demonstrates how he records an entire band around one stereo microphone with remarkable results.
 The series has been so successful that a new set of eight videos will be recorded and filmed at Sun Studios in Memphis and Muscle Shoals in the spring of 2018.

 5 Gold album awards for Joe Satriani’s “Flying in a Blue Dream,” “Dreaming #11”, “Time Machine,” and “The Extremist” (Co-producer / engineer) Chickenfoot (co-engineer)

 1 Platinum album award for Joe Satriani’s “Surfing with the Alien” (Co-producer / engineer)

-I have been very vocal about my dislike for The Grammy’s and how they have turn art into a contest.
-So, the below listing should not taken too seriously.
+I have been very vocal about my dislike for The Grammys and how they have turned art into a contest.
+So, the below listing should not be taken too seriously.

 11 Grammy nominations for various Joe Satriani recordings I made under the category of Best Rock Instrumental Performance (this category was eliminated in 2009)